-8.2.2.8 Event/Signal Name Coding
+Event/Signal Name Coding 8.2.2.8

 Event/signal names are composed of an optional package name, separated by a slash (/) from the name of the actual event.
 The event name can optionally be followed by an at sign (@) and the identifier of a connection on which the event should be observed.
 Event names are used in the RequestedEvents, SignalRequests, DetectEvents, ObservedEvents, and EventStates parameters.
 Each event is identified by an event code.
 These ASCII encodings are not case sensitive.
-Values such as "hu", "Hu", "HU" or "hU" should be considered equal.
+Values such as "co", "Co", "CO" or "cO" should be considered equal.

-Table 13 provides examples of event names:
+Table 11 contains valid examples of event names: